manpagez: man pages & more

 CURLUPART_HOST

-The host name.
-If it is an IPv6 numeric address, the zone id will
+The hostname.
+If it is an IPv6 numeric address, the zone id is

-not be part of it but is provided separately in CURLUPART_ZONEID.
+not part of it but is provided separately in CURLUPART_ZONEID.

 IPv6 numerical addresses are returned within brackets ([]).